kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 A small multiengine rotorcraft may not be type certificated for Category A operation unless it meets the design installation and performance requirements contained in this appendix in addition to the requirements of this part.

 C27.2   Applicable part 29 sections.
-The following sections of part 29 of this chapter must be met in addition to the requirements of this part:
+The following sections of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|part 29 of this chapter]] must be met in addition to the requirements of this part:

 29.45(a) and (b)(2)—General.